sudocrystal/scc-compsci/141/day-by-day/day05.md

    public static void repeatPhrase(Scanner console) {
    }

+   // This method shows how to write if-statements in Java public static void learningIfStatements() {
+   }

    // prompts for your percentage grade in the following categories:
    // Individual Homework (30%)
    // Learning Practice (20%)